 Instructions

 • Whisk in the egg until fully combined, followed by the vanilla, salt, and optional espresso powder.
+Again, whisk very well.
 The mixture should be rather viscous and shiny at this point.

-• Add the flour and cocoa powder to the wet ingredients and stir together until a smooth but thick brownie batter forms.
+• Add the flour to the wet ingredients and stir together with a rubber spatula until a smooth but thick brownie batter forms.
 Don't overmix – just stir until combined and no dry ingredients are visible.
+Fold in the chocolate chips until evenly distributed.

 • Scrape the batter into the prepared loaf pan.
-Sprinkle the additional chocolate chips or chopped chocolate evenly over top.
+Sprinkle additional chocolate chips or chopped chocolate evenly over top if desired.

-• Bake brownies for 22-24 minutes, until a toothpick inserted in the center comes out clean or with just a few crumbs attached.
+• Bake brownies for 18-20 minutes in a 9×5 inch pan, or 24-26 minutes in an 8.5×4.5 inch pan, until a toothpick inserted in the center comes out clean or with just a few crumbs attached.

 • Let brownies cool for a few minutes, then if you want them really fudgy, transfer to the fridge on top of a tea towel to cool completely in the pan.
 Alternately, these are lovely cooled and stored at room temperature.